 Subscribe to ShelfLife

 Keep in the loop with the latest news!
 Sign up for our monthly ShelfLife e-newsletters to learn about upcoming programs, discover unique services and explore new ideas.
+For a limited time: If you sign up for ShelfLife, your name will be entered into a drawing to win your choice of a mug (pictured below).
+Winners must pick up mug at the library.

 History